bimambr/atw/README.md

 - Python package: `aiohttp`
 - llama.cpp (llama-server)
 - LLM Model: A GGUF-compatible model.
 The experiments for the thesis were conducted using `unsloth/gemma-3n-E4B-it-GGUF` (Q4_K_M quant).
+- 16GB of RAM (or yet better 6GB of VRAM)

 ## Quick Setup (Windows)